ingan274/CrystalCount/README.md

-# CrystalCount
+# Mario Count
-Can you get to exact number?
-Collect your crystals and see!
+Can you get to exact total?
+Collect your items and see!